Japanese American museum and programs, based in Portland, Oregon.Oregon Nikkei Legacy Center

 Nikkei Farmers

-Oregon Nikkei History (3 parts)
+Oregon Nikkei History

 Portland Assemby Center